Embassy Legalization & Attestation Services

-Embassy legalization involves authenticating your legal documents at an embassy or consulate in another country, verifying those documents are valid.
-You may need embassy authentication services if you are getting married in, are seeking employment in or plan to move to another country.
+Embassy legalization services involve authenticating your legal documents at an embassy in the US to verify their validity for use in another country.
+You may need consular authentication services if you are getting married in, are seeking employment in or plan to move to another country.
 Corporate documents may include certificates of incorporation, certificates of good standing or others.

-The embassy or consular legalization process can be complex; missteps can result in rejections and frustrating delays.
+The embassy authentication process can be complex; missteps can result in rejections and frustrating delays.
 The process depends on whether the country you need documents certified for is a member of The Hague Convention of 1961.
 In countries that follow this uniform process, documents may be apostilled to verify their authenticity.

-Once Source Process Provides a Range of Apostille, Consular Legalization and Embassy Authentication Services
+One Source Process Provides a Range of Consular Authentication Services

 One Source Process, headquartered in Washington, D.C. and with locations in New York, Houston, Los Angeles, Chicago and San Francisco, helps clients by ensuring the correct documents are presented for embassy legalization the first time and that the correct process is followed.
 When you choose our embassy legalization services, you can be confident your document(s) will be verified as quickly as possible.

 - For Hague Convention countries, One Source Process provides apostille services, including evaluating and confirming document seals, stamps and signatures so documents can be submitted to the U.S. State Department or Secretary of State’s office to be apostilled.
-We handle the work of preparing, filing and obtaining the apostille for our clients.
+We handle the work of preparing and filing the apostille embassy paperwork and obtain the apostille for our clients.

 - For other countries, One Source Process helps clients navigate the embassy authentication process by confirming and obtaining state or federal certifications so the documents can be submitted to the embassy for legalization.

-Choosing One Source Process for embassy legalization services takes the stress and hassle out of document authentication, so you can focus on preparing for your future stay or move to another country.
+Choosing One Source Process for embassy legalization services takes the stress and hassle out of embassy document attestation, so you can focus on preparing for your future stay or move to another country.

 - We offer document authentication, apostille and embassy/consular legalization services in all 50 states.